 In the spirit of putting this product to the ultimate test, I swiped my arm across a fluffy white towel only two minutes after I applied it.
 Some bronze color did deposit onto the towel, but it was nothing compared to the residue I've seen on my white towels and sheets after using other self-tanners.
 Plus, it was easy to rinse away in the sink (still, if you just bought fancy new sheets or a set of fresh towels, I would wait to use them until a couple of hours post-application).

-Fast forward through hours of desert heat, sweat, and dirt, and the tan subsisted.
-In fact, it's almost a week later, and I still have extra color on my face, chest, and arms (which is significant, because remember, I only let it develop for half the recommended amount of time).
-The places where the tan has worn off a bit, namely my legs and stomach, are still smooth and even-looking.
+Fast forward through hours of desert heat, sweat, and dirt, and the tan lasted.
+In fact, a week later, extra color subsisted on my face, chest, and arms (which is significant, because remember, I only let it develop for half the recommended amount of time).
+The places where the tan wore off first, namely my legs and stomach, are still smooth and even-looking.
 There's no patchiness or ragged edges.

 It's definitely a product that makes tanning easy for people who are self-tanner shy (like me).
 I'm happy to report it's a product that I'll be using from here on out in a bid to avoid the sun, and its subsequent damage, yet keep my skin looking radiant and sun-kissed nonetheless.